-Creepy Cockroaches, Annoying Ants, What's A Homeowners To Do?
+Creepy Cockroaches, Annoying Ants - What's A Homeowner To Do?

 There is a lot that goes into home ownership.
 Like anything else, some of those things are more enjoyable than others.
 Some of the responsibilities come naturally, while others can be forgotten, such as pest control.
 A lot of people don’t even think about pest control until they have a pest problem.
 Insects and rodents can spell trouble for your home and the people in it.

 One insect that is common to homes here in Missouri is the annoying ant.
 Ants do not pose any known health risks to humans.
 However, carpenter ants can do some pretty serious structural damage to your home.
 No matter how you slice it, ants are a real pain.
 They usually make their way into Missouri homes looking for food.
 You may feel like you squish one ant and a million more appear (okay, maybe that is a bit of an exaggeration).
 Here's why you are experiencing this: when an ant that has been sent to "forage" does not return, the queen ant will just keep sending more ants.
 Unless the entire colony is destroyed, the ants will stick around.
 Something not a lot of people realize is over the counter products can actually make an ant problem worse, driving colonies apart rather than destroying them.
 That is why when it comes to getting rid of ants in Kansas, you should contact a professional like Schendel Pest Services.
 Between a detailed inspection, targeted treatment and quarterly follow ups, you’ll know ants won’t be bugging you anymore.